Benefits of Coffee - 4 More Reasons Why Coffee Is Good for You

 All good things have its fair share of problems.

-Caffeine, unfortunately do have its problems.
-It can create havoc to the body’s central nervous system and metabolism, when taken in large quantity of more than 500 to 600 mg. a day.
+Caffeine, unfortunately, does have its problems.
+It can create havoc to the body’s central nervous system and metabolism when taken in a large quantity of more than 500 to 600 mg. a day.

 However, different people will react differently to the amount consumed, depending on how much caffeine you used to drink.

 Among the problems that you might experience are as follows: